Aaron Regunberg

-Jonathan Aaron Regunberg (born January 26, 1990) is an American lawyer and progressive politician who served as the member of the Rhode Island House of Representatives for the 4th district from 2015 to 2019.
-He was a candidate for the Democratic nomination for lieutenant governor of Rhode Island in 2018.
-He was a candidate for the Democratic nomination in the 2023 special election for Rhode Island's 1st congressional district.
+Jonathan Aaron Regunberg (born January 26, 1990) is an American lawyer and progressive politician who represented the 4th District in the Rhode Island House of Representatives from 2015 to 2019.
+He ran for lieutenant governor of Rhode Island in 2018, and for the U.S. Congress in 2023, but lost both elections.

+Regunberg is a climate change activist, and is currently the director of the Climate Accountability Project at Public Citizen.
+He has written articles and commentary for many progressive publications, and co-hosts the Fighting Fascism podcast for The Nation magazine.

 Early life and education

 Regunberg is a native of Chicago.
 His father, Jonathan Regunberg, died in a plane crash before Aaron was born.
 Regunberg's grandfather was born in Germany, and immigrated to the United States in 1948 after surviving the Holocaust.
 Regunberg's uncle is U.S. Representative Brad Schneider from Illinois's 10th congressional district Aaron and his sister were raised by their mother, Erica Regunberg, in the Ravenswood neighborhood of Chicago.

 Regunberg graduated magna cum laude from Brown University in 2012 with a Bachelor of Arts degree in political science.
 While at Brown, Regunberg co-founded the Providence Student Union, a youth-led public school student advocacy organization that has organized around issues including ethnic studies curricula, infrastructure repairs, free student bus passes, and an end to school closings and high-stakes testing.

 Regunberg attended Harvard Law School, receiving a J.D. in 2022.